 “Jesus reaches out to everyone, especially those on the margins, and brings the whole Christian community into his embrace.
 The Rev. James Martin, a Jesuit priest and author, cites the story of Jesus revealing himself to the woman at the well—no matter that she had five former husbands and a current boyfriend—as evidence of Christ’s all-encompassing love.”

 Quoting James Martin—a Priest: “ … if Jesus were alive today, He would reach out especially to the gays and lesbians among us, for Jesus does not want people to be lonely and sad.”

 For the rest of this post, I want to interact with (and push back on) these ideas, though I invite your interaction and dialogue about my conclusions in the comment section.
-There may be much more that needs to be discussed.
+There may be much more that needs to be discussed about Jesus and marriage.

 5 Myths People Spread About Jesus, Sex and Gay Marriage